Spine (zoology): Biomechanics

+While many sea creatures deliver venom through spines, there is little evidence of venomous spines in mammals.
+However, hedgehogs and tenrecs have been observed possibly coating their spines with toad toxins, increasing the danger of puncture.

+Correlated evolution

+Defensive spines often evolve in tandem with other traits, like stronger limbs to account for carrying the weight of the spines.
+It's also been observed that mammals with defensive armor may take more risks, such as going further out into open territory and becoming more vulnerable to predation.
+Additionally, a correlation between spine development and reduction in brain size has been observed, attributed to the energy devoted to forming the complex structures of their spines.
+This correlation has not been observed in porcupines.
+And as written above, defensive spines are correlated with insectivorous diets and lower BMRs.

 Treating injuries caused by spines

 Because many species of fish and invertebrates carry venom within their spines, a rule of thumb is to treat every injury as if it were a snake bite.
 Venom can cause intense pain, and can sometimes result in death if left untreated.

 On the other hand, being pricked by a porcupine quill is not dangerous, and the quills are not poisonous.
 The quill can be removed by gently but firmly pulling it out of the skin.
 The barbed tip sometimes breaks off, but it works its way out through the skin over time.

 Human uses

-Common uses for animal spines include:
+Spines and quills have been used by humans for multiple purposes due to their various physical and aesthetic properties.
+Some examples of uses for animal spines and quills include: